What is CBD?

 Is CBD legal?

-Unlike marijuana, CBD is 100% legal everywhere in the world and offer many of the same benefits of marijuana without the “high”.
+Unlike marijuana, CBD is 100% legal in the USA and offers many of the same benefits of marijuana without the “high”.
 It is completely safe and nonaddictive.

 What is the difference between THC and CBD?